This blog may contain affiliate links. Read our disclosure policy for more info.

-Winter is of course the time to go skiing in Queenstown and it’s also a very quiet time to enjoy road trips as campervans/motorhome rentals in NZ are at their cheapest then.
+Winter is of course the time to go skiing in Queenstown and it’s also a very quiet time to enjoy road trips as campervans/motorhome rentals in NZ plus, they are at their cheapest then.
 Autumn is easily the quietest time to visit Queenstown and during this time you’ll get the best deals as well as the beautiful colors of fall.
 Be prepared for temperatures to cool down though!

 In this blog, I give you detailed information on each season in Queenstown – what the weather is like, what activities are best to do in each season, and the pros and cons of each.

-Worth remembering is the seasons here are the opposite of the northern hemisphere.
+Worth remembering is that the seasons here are the opposite of the northern hemisphere.
 For example, winter in Queenstown runs from June to the end of August.
 This is completely different from the seasons in Europe, North America, etc.

 Summer in Queenstown